truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 Many readers will notice that Ethereum has hard-forked several times.
 BitShares also [hard-forked many times](https://bitsharestalk.org/index.php?topic=5381.0).
 And so has **everything**, really -- VISA, SWIFT, Google, and so forth.

+If hard forks appear in the wild, why can't we conclude that they're safe for Bitcoin?

 ### 1. Jumping the Gun

 One large piece of this puzzle is that these protocols were released too soon.
 In [the design state](/images/vitalik-research-project.jpg), the protocol 'hard forks' innumerable times, in the mind of the designer.
-This is a normal part of the creative process. **The Altcoin Community consistently releases too early**, because of the tremendous "FOMO effect" where projects scramble to grab anyone who is interested and has initiative.
+This is a normal part of the creative process -- surely, [Satoshi revised his Bitcoin design in many 'hard fork' ways](http://satoshi.nakamotoinstitute.org/posts/bitcointalk/127/) before finally presenting the finished project.
+In contrast, **the Altcoin Community consistently releases too early**, because of the tremendous "FOMO effect" where projects scramble to grab anyone who is interested and has initiative.

-( Which, in turn, results from the fact that there is no acceptable way to short bad ideas [[yet](http://bitcoinhivemind.com/)].
+( Note: This, in turn, results from the fact that there is no acceptable way to short bad ideas [[yet](http://bitcoinhivemind.com/)].
 If we could short bad ideas, anyone who invested in them would be punished immediately, and capital would be diverted away from these malinvestments, toward productive activities.
-However, since malinvestments don't die immediately, we have to endure this annoying pump-and-dump game. )
+However, since malinvestments don't die immediately, we have to endure this annoying pump-and-dump parade. )

 ### 2. Product Differentiation